eclipse-archived/ceylon-lang.org/documentation/introduction.md

     String|Nothing name = ...

-An attribute of type `String` might refer to an actual instance of `String`, or it might refer to the value `null` (the only instance of the class `Nothing`).
+An attribute of type `String?` might refer to an actual instance of `String`, or it might refer to the value `null` (the only instance of the class `Nothing`).
 So Ceylon won't let us do anything useful with a value of type `String?` without first checking that it isn't null using the special `if (exists ...)`